Football: Germany international tests positive for COVID | DW | 09.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Five members of the Germany men's soccer team are in quarantine after a player tested positive for COVID.
+Five members of the Germany men's soccer team are in quarantine after a player tested positive.
+A training session ahead of the World Cup qualifier with Liechtenstein has been canceled.

 The players had gathered in Wolfsburg for training ahead of a World Cup qualifier on Thursday against Liechtenstein.